aturfah/distinguishability-criterion/illustration_code/README.md

 # Scripts to generate results

-All scripts must be run with the "working directory" set to the repository root (i.e. the `code` folder should be visible).
+Scripts are self-contained and can be run as-is.
+They should be run with the "working directory" set to the repository directory (i.e. the `code` folder should be visible).
 Larger-scale simulation output will be saved as `.RData` files to the `output/` directory, and loaded if available.
 Generated figures will be saved to the `plots/` directory.
 Tables are output as text.

 ## Main Body Figures